Svetasv logo

 Chapter 11 11 It was revoked on that day, and surely the humble of the flock who gave heed to me knew it was the word of the Lord.

+This passage, 11:11, is a comment from Jesus regarding 11:10.
 The humble of the flock - those who believed in Christ and heeded God's word - knew that this revocation of the Old Covenant came from God.
-They knew that all Judahites would have to alter their worship of God, so that it was according to the New Covenant that came through Jesus. ( Verse 11:11 is a comment on 11:10.)
+They knew that all Judahites would have to alter their worship of God, so that it was according to the New Covenant that came through Jesus.

 Subunit C2: Christ dies on the cross (30AD) (11:12-13)